edwinfj/edwinfj.github.io/_posts/2020-04-24-cv-in-donet.md

 ```
 The problem is, the states maintained in updateStatesX() need to be synchronized.
 Therefore a single lock is required to synchronize all the updateStatesX() in thread 1 and thread 2.
 Monitor.Wait(obj) calls on the object it has acquired, and waits on that object.
 As a result both thread 1 and thread 2 are waiting on obj.
 When another thread calls Monitor.Pulse(obj), it does not control which thread to wake up.
 Both thread 1 and thread 2 could be waken up.

-As a, using Monitor alone failed to implement the code pattern above.
+As a result, using Monitor alone failed to implement the code pattern above.

 ## Implement Condition Variables with Semaphores
 Luckily, [Andrew Birrell has studied this topic back in 2003][ab-paper].
 It's feasible to implement condition variables with semaphores.
 Adapting his solution to .NET Framework, it would be like: